 As in other sophisticated jurisdictions, BVI legal practitioners, accountants and insolvency practitioners are all focused on using the latest technology to investigate fraud, carry out disclosure exercises and trace assets.
-Further, the BVI courts have been nimble in recent years to react to disaster and change.
+Further, the BVI Courts have been nimble in recent years to react to disaster and change.
 Following the devastation of Hurricane Irma in September 2017, the courts quickly moved to temporary electronic filing and remote hearings.
 Following this success, a sophisticated E-Litigation Portal was brought into play in 2018, essentially replacing all paper filings and introducing online management of cases.

 Then in 2020, the BVI was quick to adapt to COVID-19 restrictions with minimal disruptions, including enacting a COVID Emergency Practice Direction to address a number of practical difficulties posed by remote working and hearings.
-After a short hiatus, when anything other than urgent hearings were put off, the High Court and Commercial Court began operating remotely almost as normal, and have since conducted all hearings, including urgent injunction hearings and full trials, by video link, with appearances of counsel and witnesses from within the Territory and outside it.
-The COVID Emergency Practice Direction remains in force.
+After a short hiatus, the High Court and Commercial Court began operating remotely almost as normal, and for three years conducted all hearings, including urgent injunction hearings and full trials, by video link.
+In-person hearings have now resumed.